orcwg/cra-hub/inventory.md

 This document is a [deliverable](https://github.com/orcwg/orcwg/blob/main/cyber-resilience-sig/deliverables.md#12-inventory) of the [Cyber Resilience SIG](https://github.com/orcwg/orcwg/tree/main/cyber-resilience-sig#readme) of the [Open Regulatory Compliance Working Group (ORC)](https://orcwg.org/) of the [Eclipse Foundation](https://www.eclipse.org/).
 It was approved to be released as version 1.0 by the Cyber Resilience SIG on May 12, 2025.
 It represents the consensus of ORC and its [members](https://orcwg.org/membership/).

 This document is released under the [CC-BY 4.0 License](https://github.com/orcwg/orcwg/blob/main/LICENSE.md).
 It is not governed by the Eclipse Foundation Specification Process (EFSP).

-To contribute to future revisions of this document or submit errata, please [open an issue](https://github.com/orcwg/cra-hub/issues/new) or [send a pull request on GitHub](https://github.com/orcwg/cra-hub/blob/main/inventory.md).
+This document is developed in the open, [on GitHub](https://github.com/orcwg/cra-hub/blob/main/inventory.md).
+To contribute to future revisions of this document or submit errata, please send a pull request or [open an issue](https://github.com/orcwg/cra-hub/issues/new).

 ## Table of Content